seydx/homebridge-sonybravia-platform/README.md

 ```

-### Multiple TVs
+## Multiple TVs

 If you want to control multiple TVs , just add a second platform (see above), change the IP and PSK **and** give the platform an own unique "name".

+## APPS

+This plugin expose a **Switch** that detects automatically all Apps from the TV.
+It will add new characteristic to the switch to control ***Home APP** and also all the other apps installed on the TV.
+With Elgato EVE App it is possible to create scenes to activate apps or just switching between them. **Note:** Apple Home dont support this.
+The scenes must be created with Elagto Eve (tested) or other apps.

+See [Images](https://github.com/SeydX/homebridge-sonybravia-platform/tree/master/images/) for more details.

-### Home APP
+### *Home APP

-Home App is an on the TV installed app that must be defined in the config.json file.
+Home App is an on the TV installed app that can be defined in the config.json file.
 Due to the reason that its not possible to **deactivate** a HDMI input, this App will start instead.
 So if you switch off HDMI, the input will change from HDMI to the Home App (_in my case it is an IPTV app_)

 With the following command for terminal you will get list of apps that are installed on your TV (Change TVIPHERE, YOURPSKERE with your data, be sure that **jq** is installed, see above)